fvera002/rshell/README.md

 `ls file1.txt file2.doc -l`

+####HW2: rshell piping
+The first version of rshell was not able to handle piping and I/O reirection.
+Now that these features are available, commands like `ls -l > files.txt` and `ls -laR | grep Makefile` will work just like an UNIX bash implementation.

+Also, these commands can be mixed up together:

+`ls -laR | grep Makefile > ls_make.txt`

+This last command would run `ls -laR | grep Makefile` and redirect its output to the file `ls_make.txt`.

+Just like bash, when chaining multiple redirection commands together (e.g. `echo test > f1 > f2 > f3`), even though  rshell will create, open and close all files in the chain, only the last one will contain the output (i.e. only `f3` will contain `test`).

+However, when mixing up input and output redirection (e.g. `./a.out < inputFile > output1 > output2`), rshell has a different aproach.
+It echos out to the first output file in the chain (i.e. `output1`).

 ##Installation
 ####Installation HW0: rshell
 To be able to install and run the program, it's necessary to clone the repository, run the make command, then finally run rshell that is going to be located in the bin folder.
 The following commands would do the described steps: